Cycles (song)

-"Cycles" (stylized as "cycles" on the tracklist) is a song by Swedish singer-songwriter Tove Lo, from her third studio album, Blue Lips.
-It was released on 17 November 2017 as a promotional single.
-It was written by Tove Lo, Joe Janiak, Ludvig Söderberg and produced by The Struts.
-Lyrically, it talks about being trapped in a never-ending relationship loop.
+"Cycles" (stylized as "cycles" on the tracklist) is a song by Swedish singer-songwriter Tove Lo, from her third studio album, Blue Lips (2017).
+It was released on the 17th of November, 2017 as a promotional single, through Republic Records.
+It was written by Lo herself, alongside Joe Janiak, Ludvig Söderberg and produced by The Struts.

+Lyrically, the synth-pop record talks about being trapped in a never-ending relationship loop.
+Upon the release of Blue Lips, the song was received positively by music critics.
+Commercially, the song peaked at number 7 on the Veckolista Heatseeker chart in Sweden.
 A music video directed by Malia James was released on 4 December 2018.

 Composition

 "Cycles" is a three-minute, twenty-eight-second synth-pop song, written by Tove Lo, Joe Janiak, Ludvig Söderberg and produced by The Sturts.
 Written in the key of G major, "Cycles" has a tempo of 105 beats per minute and features "baby-cry production, is dripping with self-deprecation."
 Lyrically, the song is about being trapped in a never-ending relationship loop, indicated by the lines: "How can I change it when I don't know when I'm in it?/ I'm in a cycle/ Swear this is different/ Don't wanna end it/ If you leave then I keep spinnin'".
 According to Xavier Piedra from Billboard she "sings in the chorus while she holds her head in frustration."